-A. SERVICE CLASSIFICATION NO. 1 - Residential Service (continued): (Rate Codes: 180, 194, 195, 480, 481, 580)
+- A. SERVICE CLASSIFICATION NO. 1 Residential Service (continued): (Rate Codes: 180, 194, 195, 480, 481, 580) Special Provisions (continued):

-7. Special Provisions
+- 7. Special Provisions

+- a) Non-Time-of-Day Rate Option

 Beginning in January 2024, Residential customers will be assigned to Rate Code 194 at the time their account is established or, if previously established, according to a schedule determined by LIPA.
 All Residential customers will retain the option of receiving service under Rate Code 180 or another eligible Rate Code.
 Existing customers scheduled for transfer to Rate Code 194 will be reminded, prior to their scheduled transfer, of their option to remain on Rate Code 180 or another eligible Rate Code.